ekaterinailin/AltaiPony/docs/source/install.rst

 Getting Started
 ^^^^^^^^^^^^^^^^

-Working with Kepler and TESS light curves is similar, K2 light curves need extra love, so we treat them separately.
+Working with Kepler and TESS light curves is similar, K2 light curves need extra attention, so we treat them separately.
 For each mission, there is a notebook that will guide you through the basic applications.
+Taking a look at the `Finding Data`_

 Kepler Light Curves
 ...................